There’s a Day often fraught with emotional mines as it can be a lovely day for some, romantic for others & painful for many.

 Romantic Day for others…

-Leading up to Valentine’s Day, advertising is all about the world’s ideal of love.
-The internet is full of suggestions for romance, for those who want to focus on the love of their life.
+Have you noticed that leading up to Valentine’s Day, advertising is all about the world’s ideal of love.
+The internet is full of suggestions for romance for those who want to focus on the love of their life.

 However, I’ve learnt that true romance is much deeper than the above symbols & it’s an all year deal, not just one day of the year but I’ll come back to this…